Journal Entry Agent

 Analyse your processGovernance Notes

-14 steps, 11 deterministic (R) + 1 LLM-suggestion (A) + 2 human (H).
-Under the EU AI Act: not high-risk (Annex III enumeration excludes general-purpose finance close processes - Annex III Item 5(b) covers credit-scoring, not period-end close postings).
-Under SOX 404: every manual JE is in scope as part of the financial reporting process - the Agent's Decision Log provides PCAOB AS 2201-testable evidence on design and operating effectiveness of preventive (SoD, materiality routing, four-eyes) and detective (top-side flagging, intercompany reconciliation) controls.
-The LLM stage is restricted to recurring-pattern suggestions; the LLM never auto-posts and every suggestion passes through the four-eyes approval gate.
+Of the 14 steps, 11 are deterministic, 1 is LLM-suggestion and 2 are human.
+Under the EU AI Act it is not high-risk, because the Annex III list excludes general-purpose finance close processes (Annex III Item 5(b) covers credit-scoring, not period-end close postings).
+Under SOX 404, every manual JE is in scope as part of the financial reporting process, and the Decision Log provides PCAOB AS 2201-testable evidence on the design and operating effectiveness of preventive controls (segregation of duties, materiality routing and four-eyes approval) and detective controls (top-side flagging and intercompany reconciliation).
+The LLM stage is restricted to recurring-pattern suggestions; it never auto-posts, and every suggestion passes through the four-eyes approval gate.

 Process Documentation Contribution